dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 This is necessary for running the program.
         * Note: You
-    may already have Java downloaded on your computer (e.g. bsd laptops already have Java).
+    may already have Java downloaded on your computer (e.g. school laptops already have Java).
 If this is the case, you may skip this step, but still make sure to verify the installation as instructed below.
     * IMPORTANT: Make sure to follow the instructions